rubcv/custom-blockchain/README.md

-# custom-blockchain-js
+# Custom Blockchain
-Custom Blockchain made in JS
+Custom Blockchain made in Typescript
+The Blockchain structure and functionality can be found inside lib/ directory.